 - When you get insurance, make sure you receive a “Certificate of Insurance”, not just a quote.

-- Send a copy of the Certificate of Insurance to your banker/mortgage broker to make sure it is acceptable for obtaining finance.
+- Send a copy of the Certificate of Insurance to your banker/mortgage broker to ensure that the cover is acceptable for obtaining finance.

 To be clear, insurance policies cannot be assigned from one owner to another.
 A purchaser must get their own new insurance for the property.